 Are you a certified worker looking for work in your regulated occupation in another part of Canada?
-Labour mobility, under the Agreement on Internal Trade (AIT), may have some of the answers you’re looking for.
+Labour mobility, under the Canadian Free Trade Agreement (CFTA), may have some of the answers you’re looking for.

 Certified workers have been awarded a certificate, license, registration, or another form of official documentation by a regulatory body.
 The certification allows them to work in a regulated occupation in their province or territory.